LukaszMas/misc/docker/intermediate.md

-#How-To Install and get started with docker on linux:
+#ow-To Install and get started with docker on linux:

 1. Docker `run` command (start a container):
     - `docker run nginx`